adriansev/issaf-doc/docs/index.md

 ### Compute resources

+!!! warning

+    No compute loads, or long running processing should be run on the `front-end` node.
+    The `front-end` is both `login` and `service` node and this can impact overall usage.

-For the moment, it's `"first come, first served"`.
+Slurm scheduling is for the moment of type `"first come, first served"`.
 To be converted to `fair share`.